Cascade Female Factory Historic Site

 16 Degraves Street, South Hobart

-Architect: John Lee Archer (1828), history and interpretation centre concept design by Liminal Architecture with Snøhetta (2017), detailed design development (including interiors and exterior finishes), construction documentation and site administration by MCA Architects.
+Architect: John Lee Archer (1828), Yard 4 Designed by Birrelli (2012), history and interpretation centre concept design by Liminal Architecture with Snøhetta (2017), detailed design development (including interiors and exterior finishes), construction documentation and site administration by MCA Architects.

 Read more about the Liminal Architecture with Snøhetta concept here.